 Meeting called to order 5PM

 Minutes approved.
-Moved Second
+Moved Donna; Second Dave Rib

 Treasurer’s Report.
 Collection 10/1 was $93, paid insurance $500, still being charged $3/month for statements.
-Marlene
+No collection in November.
+Marlene got us $9 refund for the bank fees.
+Balance $5184.24.
+Donated $100 to Scenic HWY 247.

-.
+Third District by Mark Lundquist.
+Gave an update on the status of the fire tax and how the public will be kept informed and given opportunity to comment on the proposal.
+Mark agreed to push the issue and find out.

 LV Schools report: Enrollment has increased to 835, 100 more than this time last year. $2 million reserve for unforeseen events.
 All sorts of new programs to offer to students.